alvacoder/remote-ftp-transfer/README.md

 downloading your files from your old server to your local system and re-uploading on a new server will cost you a large data consumption and if your internet speed isn't jetfast you could spend days just to move files in between online servers.

-this snippet would come in handy, it works based on the file transfer protocol (FTP).
+this script would come in handy, it works based on the file transfer protocol (FTP).

 # Usage
 create an ftp account on your old server and note down the (server Ip or URL, and the ftp credentials you just created)